watsonindustries/watsonindustries-website/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+### Architecture

+The project follows a typical SvelteKit project structure.
+Some important notes:

+- `src/lib` contains all Svelte components, as well as image assets excluding the favicon
+- `src` should contain any extra TypeScript modules
+- all `<script>` tags should be with the attribute `lang="ts"` and be written in TypeScript

 ## Building